Fully Adaptive Self-Stabilizing Transformer for LCL Problems: Additional Related Work and Discussion

-The above idea of exchanging logs was pushed further in \cite{afek2002local} to not only exchange logs with neighbors, but also to flood the network with the log of every node in every round of computation.
-That allowed them to address algorithms that never terminate and interact repeatedly with users outside the system.
+Returning to the above mentioned idea of exchanging complete logs; this was pushed further in \cite{afek2002local} to not only exchange logs with neighbors, but also to flood the network with the log of every node in every round of computation This idea can be applied to algorithms that never terminate and interact repeatedly with users outside the system.
 Such interactive algorithms are adaptive in a different sense than the one addressed in the current paper.
-That is, the stabilization may take time that is proportional to the diameter.
-However, the length of the duration of the interruption at each node is just the diameter of the subgraph induced by the faulty node.
-It is plausible that the kind of adaptivity addressed here can also be obtained.
-However, recall that all this would hold only under the LOCAL model (because of the huge messages) and possibly only for deterministic algorithms.
-Another transformer for deterministic algorithms that yielded time adaptive self stabilizing ones used a ``brute force'' method (and huge messages) too and was thus time efficient only under the LOCAL model \cite{kutten1997time}.

-Bounding the amount of memory used by transformers have been addressed indirectly by addressing the memory requirements of the reset and the fault detection module.
-A bounded memory reset protocol was proposed in \cite{kulkarni1998multitolerance}, but only assuming a bounded number of faults.
-Minimizing the memory used for fault detection has been the subject of numerous studies, both in the general case and for specific tasks, see e.g. \cite{beauquier1998transient,korman2010proof,goos2016locally,censor2020approximate}.

-\paragraph{Locally Checkable Labelings.} The term LCL was coined in \cite{naor1995can}.
-One of its motivations was the above mentioned self stabilization transformers.
-Specifically, the checking of local conditions and the detection of faults so that transformers could reactivate the correction algorithm.
-Another motivations was to identify algorithms where a fault at a processor $p$ could only affect processors in some bounded region around $p$.
-(The second motivation seems related to adaptivity, please see below).
+That is, the stabilization time is stated to be proportional to the diameter in some cases, even if the number of faults is small.
+However, assuming that faults occur in a node according to some probability, the probability of bad cases is small.
+In addition, the duration of the time each node participates in the correction process is at most linear with the number of faults (though some nodes may be corrected long after that).